Check deb-updates

 --always-ok Always returns OK.

---only-critical Only collect critical updates and upgrades.
+--only-critical Only report security-critical updates and upgrades.

-REGEXP statement.
+updates is printed.
 Have a look at the README for a list

 Usage Examples